-It’s when you secretly slide it down into your lower frontal region that you realise why cheese is the most shoplifted grocery item in North America.
+It’s when you secretly slide it down into your lower frontal region that you realise why cheese is the most commonly shoplifted grocery item in North America.
 It’s nutritious and a half pound of it is just the right size and shape to hide in your pants.
 In fact, I read somewhere that cheese theft was one of the primary reasons that most supermarket pharmacies opted out of methadone dispensing programs in the eighties and nineties.
+All the addicts were cashing in on it.
 That means you have to be careful, because store security watches the cheese.
 Which is why I put it into the basket and walk around the store a bit before I sneak it into my jockey shorts.

 That’s just something from the street, baby.
 I don’t care what you do with it.
 I mean, if you’re reading this, you’re probably all comfortable with a fridge full of cheese.
 And not that crappy orange shit they pass off as cheddar, either.
 You’ve probably got some Camembert, some Stilton or Parmigiano-Reggiano, maybe even some Crotin du Chavignol.
 Careful you don’t choke on it.

-So anyway, you ever wake up with your head real messed up?
+So anyway, you ever wake up with a real messed up head?
 Because you drank the night before, and it ain’t sitting well with the Olanzapine?
 Which is what you expected would happen but a friend had some cheap rye and you were feeling a bit lonely, so you helped him finish both bottles?
 Ever wake up like that?
 Probably not, because you can afford your own cheese.
 But it’s a bitch to wake up like that.
-I’ve had your conventional Betty Crocker hangovers and they aren’t anything by comparison.
-I mean it’s like you wake up and you’re suicidal and homicidal at the same time, but you don’t know what to do first.
+I’ve had your conventional Betty Crocker hangovers, and they aren’t anything by comparison.
+I mean it’s like you wake up and you’re genocidal and suicidal at the same time, but you don’t know what to do first.
 And isn’t it all about choices, man?

-It was like that this morning and I wanted to sleep all day, but my landlady cut this six foot hole in my wall two weeks ago so the plumber could do exactly forty-five seconds worth of work and she hasn’t been back to fill it in.
+It was like that this morning and I wanted to sleep all day, but my landlady cut this six foot hole in my wall two weeks ago so the plumber could do exactly forty-five seconds worth of work, and she hasn’t been back to fill it in.
 Now I can hear everything happening in the apartment above me.
 I mean I can hear the woman up there breathing.
 I can hear her light a cigarette and blow smoke.
 I can hear her thinking about what shade of lipstick to wear.
+I even tried plugging my ears with chewing gum, which didn’t work for shit, but I did find that I prefered Juicy Fruit over spearmint.

 So there I am this morning lying in bed, eyes wide open at 9 a.m., listening to the woman in the apartment above me running her Swiffer back and forth over her linoleum like it’s some kind of aerobics—like it’s Swiffercise or something.
 And she’s listening to this lame-ass radio station playing Celine Dion and Michael Bublé.